Ceglie, the Messapican stronghold

 settlers who later founded Taranto and who were looking to expand their reach throughout all of Southern Italy.
 In the 3rd and 4th centuries B.C., the city consisted of

 around 20,000 inhabitants protected by a system of defensive walls made of specchie

 and paretoni which are over 20 m tall in some points.

 Many of the walls are archaeological ruins: in the countryside there are 18 specchie that hint at the grandeur of the surrounding walls which were presumably elliptical in shape, some of which also acted also as crypts.
 Of great historical importance are the archaeological ruins discovered during recent excavations for the construction of a new Church.
 These contain significant relics dating back to the 2nd and 3rd centuries B.C. such as coins, vases, and various ceramic and iron objects.

 Madonna della Grotta

 the 900s A.D.
 Unfortunately, this site of great historical relevance and beauty has been left in a state of abandonment despite numerous outcries from the Ceglian community.
-The beautiful small church and the underlying cave, which was witness to the important presence of Eastern monks and contributed greatly to the cultural growth of the Itrian Valley in the Middle Ages, is sadly at risk of collapsing.
+The beautiful small church and the underlying cave, which was witness to the important presence of Eastern monks and contributed greatly to the cultural growth of the Valle d’Itria in the Middle Ages, is sadly at risk of collapsing.

-The Eastern Monks in the Itrian Valley
+The Eastern Monks in Valle d’Itria

-This article has been translated by Rachel Carlton, enrolled in the second year Italian course at CLIC – Center for Languages and Intercultural Communication -, Rice University, Houston, Texas: Hi there!
+This article has been translated by Rachel Carlton, Student at RICE University of Houston Texas: “Hi there!
 My name is Rachel Carlton, and I am a student at Rice University majoring in Cognitive Sciences and Linguistics.
 I’m especially interested in the intersection between language and thought, and I really love learning new languages!
-In my free time I enjoy listening to music and cheering for FC Barcelona.
+In my free time I enjoy listening to music and cheering for FC Barcelona”